Richter scale

-Because of various shortcomings of the original scale, most seismological authorities now use other similar scales such as the moment magnitude scale to report earthquake magnitudes, but much of the news media still erroneously refers to these as "Richter" magnitudes.
+Because of various shortcomings of the original M_{L} scale, most seismological authorities now use other similar scales such as the moment magnitude scale (M_{w}) to report earthquake magnitudes, but much of the news media still erroneously refers to these as "Richter" magnitudes.
 All magnitude scales retain the logarithmic character of the original and are scaled to have roughly comparable numeric values (typically in the middle of the scale).
-Due to the variance in earthquakes, it is essential to understand the Richter scale uses common logarithms simply to make the measurements manageable (i.e., a magnitude 3 quake factors 10³ while a magnitude 5 quake factors 10^{5} and has seismometer readings 100 times larger).
+Due to the variance in earthquakes, it is essential to understand the Richter scale uses common logarithms simply to make the measurements manageable (i.e., a magnitude 3 quake factors 10^{3} while a magnitude 5 quake factors 10^{5} and has seismometer readings 100 times larger).

 Richter magnitudes

 The Richter magnitude of an earthquake is determined from the logarithm of the amplitude of waves recorded by seismographs.
 Adjustments are included to compensate for the variation in the distance between the various seismographs and the epicenter of the earthquake.
 The original formula is: